chicory-pizza/chicory-macaroni/README.md

 1. Obtain the Windows and Mac editions of the game, you need both `data.win` and `game.ios`

-   If you don’t have a spare Mac, follow these steps to download the Mac edition
+   If you don’t have a spare Mac, follow these steps to download the Mac edition (only available through Steam)

    1. Press <kbd>Win</kbd>+<kbd>R</kbd> to open the Run dialog
    2. Enter `steam://nav/console` and click OK